 For transactions made online or by phone, nothing changes.

 You card also has a magnetic stripe, so swipe it as you did your old card.

 Notify KeyBank as soon as you suspect unauthorized charges on your card.
-If the charges are fraudulent, KeyBank will file a dispute to reclaim those funds along with issuing you a new account number and closing your current credit card account to prevent additional unauthorized charges.
+If the charges are fraudulent, KeyBank will file a dispute to reclaim those funds along with issuing you a new account number and closing your current credit or debit card account to prevent additional unauthorized charges.
 If the charges were placed on your account in error (e.g., a double charge from a merchant), KeyBank will file a dispute to correct the error and reclaim those funds.
 If you notice an unauthorized purchase on your account, report it by calling 800-KEY2YOU® (800-539-2968) or write to us at: KeyBank Card Disputes, 17 Corporate Woods Blvd, Albany, NY 12211-2388.